chaoge525/soafee_demo/documentation/quickstart.rst

 `The Yocto Project documentation`_ provides the list of essential packages to be installed on the Build Host.

-.. _The Yocto project documentation:
+.. _The Yocto Project documentation:
    https://docs.yoctoproject.org/3.3.1/singleindex.html#required-packages-for-the-build-host

 ``meta-ewaol-config`` contains build configs for kas, a tool for easily setting